csc-training/summerschool/application-design/docs/01_design_choices.md

 - Software design is all about planning (agile development)
 - Productivity
-    - modular design
+    - Modular design
-    - use existing libraries
+    - Use existing libraries
-    - use & adopt design, community, and collaboration tools
+    - Use & adopt design, community, and collaboration tools
-    - programming language and design selection
+    - Programming language and design selection